1950Labs/UI_Card_Deck/README.md

 We manage the biggest community of developers, designers and testers ( UruguayIT.com ).
 Due to that, if we don’t have available the talent you need, we can find it faster than any other company in LATAM.

+You can check our work on [Dribbble](https://dribbble.com/1950labs) and follow us to find about our new posts and projects!

 Please route all business inquiries to hello@1950labs.com.

 For any design inquiry please contact us at uiux@1950labs.com